barabule/StressStrain/README.md

 On the bottom is a slider with 2 values: toein and cut off.
 *Toein is meant to eliminate the soft portion at the start of the stress strain curve where the slope is too small due to insufficient clamping etc at the start of the measurement.
-*Cutoff cut off the last portion of the true stress curve to not  use it for fitting the hardening portion.
+*Cutoff -> cuts off the last portion of the true stress curve to not  use it for fitting the hardening portion.
 In general a hardening curve for metals should not have non-monotonic rising portions, with this option you can eliminate segments from the hardening portion that would make a worse fit to the data.
+Usually this is done for the damage portion (softening) on the end of the curve.

 Both values can be reset non-destructively.
 ## Overview
 Change the material name and check if your data is true stress (checked) or engineering stress (unchecked).

 ## True Stress Curve
 Here you can resample the true stress function by several methods and also change the number of points.